pgr-me/RasmussenMLProject1/p1/README.md

-# Peter Rasmussen, Programming Assignment 2
+# Peter Rasmussen, Programming Assignment 1

-This Python 3 program finds the longest interweaving, if it exists, of strings x and y in a string s.
+This Python 3 program trains simple majority predictors across six datasets, using the mode as the estimator for classification datasets and the mean for regression datasets.

 ## Getting Started